amitxy/COVID-Voices/README.md

 **Main_FT.ipynb**: Fine-tunes transformer models (DeBERTa-v3-base and Twitter-RoBERTa) with hyperparameter optimization using Optuna.
 Implements both manual training and Hugging Face Trainer approaches with experiment tracking via Weights & Biases.

 **Test_Compression.ipynb**: Comprehensive model compression framework comparing quantization (8-bit), pruning (L1 unstructured), and knowledge distillation techniques.
-Balances model performance with deployment efficiency for resource-constrained environments.
+Balances model performance with deployment efficiency for resource-constrained environments. **This is where we RUN the tests** to evaluate compression performance.

 ## 🗂️ Project Structure